aoijs/website/src/content/docs/functions/removeContains.md

 ---
 title: $removeContains
-description: $removeContains will remove specific text from a give text.
+description: $removeContains will remove specific word(s) from a given text.
 id: removeContains
 ---

-`$removeContains` will remove specific text from a give text.
+`$removeContains` will remove specific word(s) from a given text.

 ## Usage